Poke024/Continental-Encounters/README.md

 # Continental-Encounters
 An encounter generator built for running TTRPGs.
+Developed using C# with .NEt and XAML in Visual Studio 2022